 5 Tips for Working from Home with Pets

 Many people are beginning to work from home, especially right now.
 Although your pet may love having you at home 24 x 7, it is not necessarily easy to get your work done with a dog or cat around.
 Unlike smaller animals, like hamsters or gerbils, dogs and cats beg for attention.
 They want to play and act as a distraction.
 Generally this creates an excuse for you to procrastinate.
-To ensure you and your pet co-exist happily while you are working from home, consider these suggestions to help your work day run smoothly.
+One idea is to build a business where you can create pet themed tags and products with pet graphics on them.
+You can check out Boss Laser on Facebook to get ideas.
+If you’re working on something else and to ensure you and your pet co-exist happily while you are working from home, consider these suggestions to help your work day run smoothly.

 1. Create a Separate Office Space

 The first step is to create a separate office space that your pet is not allowed in.
 This will allow you to focus on your workload in a peaceful environment away from the distractions of your animal.
 However, if they do whine to come in,then create a pet corner.
 Make sure it is out of your way or at least out of your scope of vision.
 It is a place where your pet can sleep and relax near you, without taking up too much of your time.
 You could also consider designing a pet room where your animal can happily stay during the day.

 If you are unable to make a separate office space work, or if it distresses either you or your pet, find a local co-working space.
 By leaving your pet at home, you will be able to focus on the tasks before you.
 This will also simulate the routine that your pet is used to when you worked in an office environment.
 To find a co-working space in Los Angeles, Zeus Living has compiled a list of some of the best workspaces in the city if you want to reach your deadline on time.